pypa/distlib/docs/tutorial.rst

    pip install distlib

 for installing ``distlib`` into a virtualenv or other directory where you have write permissions.
-On Posix platforms, you may need to invoke using ``sudo`` if you need to install ``distlib`` in a protected location such as your system Python's ``site-packages`` directory.
+On POSIX platforms, you may need to invoke using ``sudo`` if you need to install ``distlib`` in a protected location such as your system Python's ``site-packages`` directory.